Michael Sumpter

 Michael Eugene Sumpter (September 26, 1947 – August 10, 2001) was an American serial killer who raped and strangled three women in the Greater Boston area from 1969 to 1973.
-Having died before his DNA was matched to the rapes and murders, he was never tried for these crimes, and was never convicted of murder.
+Because Sumpter died before his DNA was matched to the rapes and murders, he was never tried for or convicted of these crimes.

 Crimes

 Sumpter's first recorded crime occurred at age 19, when he was arrested for a purse snatching on November 27, 1965, on Washington Street, Boston.
 For this incident, he received a short prison term, which he served at MCI-Concord.

 After his release, Sumpter continued to commit criminal acts, which gradually escalated into rapes and murders.
 His first known serious crimes occurred on January 7, 1969, when he raped and murdered 23-year-old Harvard University graduate student Jane Britton in Cambridge.
 The daughter of the then-administrator of Radcliffe College, she was last seen in her apartment on 6 University Road after being visited by her 27-year-old friend, James Humphries.
 After she failed to attend classes the following day, Humphries and Britton's next door neighbors, Donald and Jill Mitchell, checked on her, eventually entering the apartment after she failed to answer the door.
 They then found Britton lying facedown on her blood-soaked mattress, clad only in her nightgown.
 Police were immediately called to investigate, with a forensic autopsy determining that Britton had been raped and killed with a sharp instrument; the exact murder weapon was never identified.
-Sumpter had presumably burgled in by climbing the fire escape and entering through an open window, where he then attacked the unsuspecting woman.
-Several factors in the case, including Britton's social status, the similarity to the 1963 murder of 26-year-old Beverly Samans attributed to the Boston Strangler and the contemporary suspicion that it was committed by someone who knew Britton led to the case gaining notoriety in the area, but despite extensive investigations and media coverage, no suspect could be identified at the time.
+Sumpter had presumably accessed Britton's apartment by climbing the fire escape and entering through an open window, when he then attacked the unsuspecting woman.
+Several factors in the case, including Britton's social status, the similarity to the 1963 murder of 26-year-old Beverly Samans attributed to the Boston Strangler, and the contemporary suspicion that it was committed by someone who knew Britton led to the case gaining notoriety in the area, but despite extensive investigations and media coverage no suspect could be identified at the time.

 Sumpter's next victim was 24-year-old Ellen Faith Rutchick, a native of Saint Paul, Minnesota who worked as a secretary at the Colonnade Hotel.
-On the night between January 5 and 6, 1972, Sumpter entered her apartment in Back Bay and attacked her, strangling Rutchick with a stereo speaker cord.
-He then removed some of her clothing and left the body on the sofa, before leaving the apartment.
-Concerned co-workers later went to the apartment, finding the door slightly ajar and Rutchick herself dead, wearing only a housecoat and her torn bra.
+On the night of January 5, 1972, Sumpter entered her apartment in Back Bay and attacked her, strangling Rutchick with a stereo speaker cord.
+He then removed some of her clothing and left the body on the sofa before leaving the apartment.
+Concerned co-workers went to the apartment, found the door slightly ajar, and Rutchick herself dead, wearing only a housecoat and her torn bra.
 In June of that year, Sumpter was convicted of assault and battery, sentenced to 6–10 years and imprisoned at MCI-Norfolk.
 On November 20, 1973, he was granted furlough, but failed to return to prison and an arrest warrant was issued for him.